vercel/next.js/docs/advanced-features/customizing-postcss-config.md

 ---
-description: Extend the PostCSS config adn plugins added by Next.js with your own.
+description: Extend the PostCSS config and plugins added by Next.js with your own.
 ---

 # Customizing PostCSS Config